tiagor87/Nibo.Framework/README.md

 }
 ```

-Simple as it should be, it will read the files from _wwwroot_, in your WebApi Project directory.
+Simple as it should be, it will read the files from _wwwroot_ in your WebApi Project directory.